ascott1/ethical-web-dev/web-apps-that-work-everywhere/03-responsive-design.md

 ![Screenshot of the first website with a narrow viewport](img/first-website.png)

 Despite this, we spent time researching and considering the typical browser width and assumed that our users would be perched in front of a reasonably large screen, with a dedicated keyboard.
-With the evolution of the smartphone, those assumptions have changed.
+With the evolution of mobile devices, those assumptions have changed.
 Users may access our sites quickly, on the go, from a wide range of screen sizes.
 With the diversity of devices and screens, we can no longer safely make assumptions about the screen size of our users.

 The initial reaction to the rise of smartphones was to create dedicated mobile versions of our sites.
 This often sat at a `m.`[footnote: such as http://m.example.com] subdomain and provided a mobile optimized experience.
 At first, this seemed like a great solution as it allowed users to access our services in a format that was streamlined for their device.
 For developers, this also meant maintaining multiple codebases.
 For users, this often meant dealing with a limited subset of functionality when using a mobile device.